adityamishra1006/java-basics/README.md

 - **Explanation**:
   - This example is identical to Example 3 and further demonstrates the use of the ternary operator for concise conditional logic.

----

-This comprehensive guide provides a solid foundation in Java programming, explaining key concepts with practical code examples.
-The detailed line-by-line explanations make it easier to understand and apply these concepts in real-world programming scenarios.